Dominican Republic: Import (general)

 Product packaging/labeling requirements

-Specific packaging and labeling requirements may apply to other products and commodities.
+Product-specific packaging and labeling requirements may apply to food products.

 Standards